Subpolynomial trace reconstruction for random strings and arbitrary deletion probability: The trace reconstruction problem

-To simplify notation we will consider bit strings of infinite length (rather than length $n\in\{1,2,\dots \}$) throughout the paper.
-Observe that if we can reconstruct the first $n$ bits of an infinite string, then we can also reconstruct length $n$ strings.
-Let $\N=\{0,1,\dots \}$ and let $\cS := \{ 0 , 1 \}^\N$ denote the space of infinite sequences of zeros and ones.
+To simplify notation, throughout the paper we will implicitly pad any finite-length bit strings with infinitely many zeroes on the right.
+Thus, expressions such as $\x(i:j)$ are well-defined for $i<j$ even if $j$ is larger than the length of $\x$.
+Let $\N = \{0,1,\dots \}$, and let $\cS := \{ 0 , 1 \}^\N$ denote the space of infinite sequences of zeroes and ones.
 We denote elements of $\cS$ by $\x := (x_0 , x_1 , \ldots)$.
+If $I\subset\R$ we will sometimes write $\x(I)$ instead of $\x(I\cap\N)$, and we use a similar convention for functions which are defined on (subsets of) $\N$.

 Fix a deletion probability $q$ and an insertion probability $q'$ in $[0,1)$, and let $p=1-q$ and $p'=1-q'$.
 We construct $\xt$ from $\x$ by the procedure described above, i.e., first, for each $j\in\N$ we insert $G_j-1$ uniform and independent bits before the $j$th bit of $\x$.
-The geometric random variables $G_j$ are independent and satisfy \eqbn \P[ G_j=v ]=(q')^{v-1}(1- q'),\qquad\forall v\in\{1,2,\dots \}. \eqen Then we delete each bit of the resulting string independently with probability $q$.
+The geometric random variables $G_j$ are independent and satisfy